-Not that I expected rainbows and unicorns, but after all that following along and ticking all the boxes laid out, a glimmer of a life that I like and enjoy?
+Not that I expected rainbows and unicorns, but after all that following along, meeting expectations and ticking all the boxes laid out, a glimmer of a life that I like and enjoy?
 Maybe?
 Nope.

 But at the time I didn’t have my present clarity and access to truth yet.
 This was precisely why I found my crying mess on that coach’s couch.
 And the career arena is where I’ve had to do the most subtraction.
 And through all the letting go I’ve slowly found myself — I was in there all along.

 You have to subtract to begin to build again.
 To build something true, something real, something meaningful, you have to let go of what, to you, is not true.
-Find your truth — what matters to you, what you want for your life, what brings you joy.
+Find your truth — what matters to you, what you want for your life, what brings you joy, your 100% true and authentic self.
 Then operate from there.
 This is the only solid foundation to build on.
 Anything else is precarious.

 So how do we do that?
 Where do we begin?